designbyfront/Import-Data-into-ExpressionEngine/README-advanced.md

 ## Adding New Field Types ##
 -- [Back to top](#contents)

-You may want to use field types in your weblogs/sections which are not supported by this module.
+You may want to use field types in your weblogs/sections which are not supported by this module.<br />
 To see if a specific field type has already been implemented, please see the [Supported Custom Field Types list](http://github.com/designbyfront/Import-Data-into-ExpressionEngine/blob/master/README.md#supportedfeatures).

-If it has not been implemented, you can add it by following the instructions below.
+If it has not been implemented, you can add it by following the instructions below.<br />
 For different field types, the module relies on the `field_type` class, located at:
 [system/modules/import_data/files/classes/field_type.class.php](http://github.com/designbyfront/Import-Data-into-ExpressionEngine/blob/master/EE1/system/modules/import_data/files/classes/field_type.class.php)